Пемфігоїд слизової оболонки ока

 • Diagnosis is usually by finding a progressive symblepharon in a patient without a history of local radiation or severe perennial allergic conjunctivitis.

-• Treatment can include tear substitutes, topical anti-inflammatory therapy, epilation of in-turning lashes, and often dapsone or systemic immunosuppressive therapy.
+• Treatment can include tear substitutes, topical anti-inflammatory therapy, epilation of in-turning lashes, and often systemic therapy with dapsone or immunosuppressants.